start portlet menu bar

 Consider using the equity in your home to get cash

-If you need to take a loan out, it may make sense to tap into your home’s equity and take out cash to pay for college.
-Some benefits are that the interest rates are fixed and may be lower, you can have more time to pay the money back, and you may be able to access more money than you would from student loan programs.
+If you need a loan to help pay for college, it may make sense to tap into your home’s equity and take out cash to pay for college.
+Compared to higher-interest personal loans, mortgage interest rates are often fixed and may be lower.
+This option may give you more time to pay the money back, and you may be able to access more money than you would from student loan programs.

-Keep in mind these loans will likely extend the life of your mortgage, will increase the amount of interest you pay, there are no tax deductions on the interest when you use the cash for college tuition, and your home is used as collateral on the loan.
+Keep in mind these loans will extend the life of your mortgage which will increase the amount of interest you will pay.
+In addition, while you may be able to deduct the interest on your original loan balance, the interest paid on the portion of the cash you receive to pay for college may not be deductible.
+You should also remember that your home will be used as collateral on the loan.
 Freedom Mortgage can help you borrow from your home’s equity to pay for college with a cash out refinance.

 Freedom Mortgage Corporation is not a financial advisor.
 The ideas outlined above are for informational purposes only and are not investment or financial advice.
 Consult a financial advisor before making important personal financial decisions.

-Last reviewed and updated March 2023 by Freedom Mortgage Corporation.
+Last reviewed and updated February 2024 by Freedom Mortgage.

 What is home equity?